NOTHING IN LIFE IS FREE

 What are some opportunities throughout your day where you can reinforce a specific behavior with a non-food reward?

 Thank you so much for investing your time and energy into your new puppy.
 These exercises are designed to help get you thinking about the daily contributions that must be made to move you closer to your goals.
-Press ‘Finish’ to submit you
+With intentional effort you will ensure that your puppy develops the good habits that make them a pleasure to be around for years in the future.